Written by Michele Wheat

 The primary purpose of an awareness product is to demonstrate affiliation and support for a particular cause, organization, and/or person.
 Awareness products can take many forms- from magnets on vehicle’s back bumper, to ribbons pinned on clothing and backpacks.
 One of our favorites though is of course, silicone awareness wristbands!
 And depending on the cause, there’s a multitude of established charity wristband colors and themes to choose from!

-Red Wristbands
+Red Awareness Wristbands

 - In 1991, the red ribbon symbolizing AIDS awareness became the first of its kind to bring awareness of a specific disease.
 The red ribbon was also a way to show support for those living with HIV.